The Left Shoe Company: Overview

-Once the 3D-scanning process is completed, the customer is able to individualize his choice of shoes in accordance with the made-to-measure term, both in the store and on the website he can choose the sole, colour and leather to his liking.
+Once the 3D-scanning process is completed, the customer is able to individualize their choice of shoes in accordance with the made-to-measure term, both in the store and on the website he can choose the sole, colour and leather to his liking.

 The Left Shoe Company received recognition from management guru C. K. Prahalad in his book The New Age of Innovation.

+Bankruptcy

-The Left Shoe Company unfortunately didn't make it and filed for bankruptcy in 2016.
+The Left Shoe Company filed for bankruptcy in 2016.
 Carter Clark from Essex in the UK is the curator.
 In the US the company filed for Chapter 7 bankruptcy on May 10, 2016.

 In the UK it's in the process of liquidation since July 18, 2016.